Metropolitan Transportation Plan

 • Build a competitive economy that is inclusive, innovative, and resilient, with a highly educated and skilled workforce able to meet the needs of present and future employers.

-• Ensure community needs are met through diverse stakeholder participation.
+• Ensure community needs are met through stakeholder participation.

 Powered by ARC